guyfridge/etcd_backup/README.md

 RANDFILE = $ENV::HOME/.rnd
 ```
 - Press 'esc' + ':wq' to save and quit
-- Continue with the following on the master node
+- Continue with the following on the master node to create the private key and certificate
 ```
 sudo mkdir -p /home/certs
 cd /home/certs